yadudoc/skeleton/README.rst

 #.
 Create the new project using the django-two-scoops template
 #.
 Use the Django admin to create the project
 #.
 Use Vagrant to start up your dev environment
+#.
+Use Django to start up your app
 #. (optional) use fab to spin up AWS instances

 *note: these instructions show creation of a project called "test_me".
 You